Monday to Friday: 9.30am – 5.30pm – open free to the public.

 (located in Fountain Square, College Street)

 The Library is normally closed on all public holidays.
+For a current list of holiday closures click here.

 “…the very words ’the Linen Hall Library’ represent not just books, but better hopes for the way we live.” – Seamus Heaney, former Patron and Honorary Member of the Linen Hall Library.